cmanon/wp-strava/readme.txt

 Show your Strava activity on your WordPress site.

 == Description ==

 This plugin uses the Strava API to embed maps and activity for athletes and clubs on your WordPress site.
 Included are several widgets and shortcodes for showing maps and activity summaries.

+= Cron =

+Using WP-Strava after September 2019 requires a working WordPress cron configuration.
+By default, WordPress has a built-in cron system to run scheduled events, but it relies on your website getting frequent visitors.
+The Strava authentication token system expires after 6 hours if not refreshed.
+If you think your site will not get any visitors over the span on 6 hours, you might want to set up a _real_ cron: https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/.
+Setting up this sort of cron is beyond the scope of support for this free plugin, so you should seek assistance through your host.

 = Shortcodes =